aenneb/characterizing_beauty/README.md

 # Characterizing beauty
 Data and analysis scripts for a set of experiments conducted by Aenne A. Brielmann, Angelica Nuzzo and Denis G. Pelli exploring what constitutes a beauty experience and people's general beliefs about beauty.
-Manuscript in preparation.
+Manuscript under revision.
+The preprint can be found [here](https://www.researchsquare.com/article/rs-103908/latest.pdf)

 ## Folder structure
 ### Qualtrics surveys